John Bentley

 Selected Coding Projects

 AvaLong — A web app for playing The Resistance: Avalon asynchronously.
 Take turns at your own pace over days, or play in real-time.
 Handles all the game logic: proposals, voting, missions, and the assassination phase.
+I currently have it running on an OpenBSD webserver from openbsd.amsterdam.

 Showdown Warrior — A machine learning framework for training Pokémon Showdown battle AI.
 Modular architecture lets you swap decision-making strategies.
 Bots can learn from self-play or by watching human matches.